 *Does not include schools outside the U.S. that have received Department approval solely to contract for medical clinical experiences (clerkships) in New York State.

 Satisfactory completion of the following:

-- A curriculum of not less than 32 months (4 academic years) in a medical program recognized as an acceptable educational program for physicians by the appropriate civil authorities of the country in which the school is located and receipt of the degree of Doctor of Medicine, Doctor of Osteopathy, or the equivalent as determined by the Department.
+- A curriculum of not less than 32 months (4 academic years) in a medical program recognized as an acceptable educational program for physicians by the appropriate civil authorities of the country in which the school is located and receipt of the degree of Doctor of Medicine, Doctor of Osteopathic Medicine, or the equivalent as determined by the Department.
 You must complete the final year of medical education at the school that awarded you the degree.

 - A satisfactory proficiency examination.
 Educational Commission for Foreign Medical Graduates (ECFMG) certification will satisfy this requirement.

 - Graduates of Registered or Accredited Medical Programs